tcllab/tclmake/doc/commands.md

 The command ends at the first blank line or line that has a character at the start of the line.

-Unlike GNU make, which evaluates each line in a command separately in its own process, tclmake evaluates the command as a whole.
+Unlike GNU make, which by default evaluates each line in a command separately in its own process, tclmake evaluates the command as a whole.
 So a variable that is defined on one line, for example, can be referenced in a later line.

 Also unlike GNU make, which requires that tabs be used to indent the lines in a command, tclmake accepts any whitespace for indenting.